 - Establish a Routine

-Much like bedtime, a solid, predictable goodbye routine helps your little one recognize and accept the situation.
+Much like bedtime, a solid, predictable goodbye routine helps your little one recognise and accept the situation.
 A set number of kisses and hugs, a memorable key phrase, and a clear indication of when you’ll be back should be just the right balance of short and reassuring.

 - Speak in Terms They’ll Understand